 Gymnasiums constituted the higher tier of the schooling system.
 Six-grade gymnasiums were introduced throughout Austria in 1775, supplemented with two-grade philosophy lyceums serving as a springboard to universities.
 Latin was replaced by German as the language of instruction.
-Candidates for gymnasium students had to be at least ten-year-old and enjoy an impeccable reputation.
+Candidates for gymnasium students had to be at least ten years old and enjoy an impeccable reputation.
 They were required to pass entrance examinations or have finished three grades of a main school.
 The gymnasiums were fee-charging schools.
 In 1848, the philosophy lyceums were dissolved and incorporated into six-grade gymnasiums, thus forming eight-grade classical gymnasiums with matura school exit exams.
 The organizational structure of Austrian gymnasiums131 after 1848 was based on the Organizational Outline for Gymnasiums, in force from 1850 to 1918.
-Eight-grade gymnasium was divided into a four-year lower gymnasium and a four-year higher gymnasium.
+The eight-grade gymnasium was divided into a four-year lower gymnasium and a four-year higher gymnasium.
 The first one was the educational base for the latter, and both prepared students to attend a higher real school.
-The curriculums were similar in both, however, the scope of instruction in lower gymnasiums was more practical, and in higher gymnasiums it was extended, preparing students to university studies.
-Since 1867, the language of instruction in public high schools was Polish (with some exceptions).
+The curriculums were similar in both, however, the scope of instruction in the lower gymnasiums was more practical, and in the higher gymnasiums it was extended, preparing students for university studies.
+From 1867, the language of instruction in public high schools was Polish (with some exceptions).
 For example, Ruthenian was the language of instruction in the Academic Gymnasium of Lviv.
-Consecutive diet resolutions introduced it into other gymnasiums as well, initially, only in parallel Ruthenian grades, upon which independent gymnasiums were later established, e.g. in Przemyśl and Kołomyja.
-German was retained as the language of instruction in the Second Gymnasium in Lviv and in Brody Gymnasium.
+Consecutive diet resolutions introduced it into other gymnasiums as well, initially, only in parallel Rusyn grades, upon which independent gymnasiums were later established, e.g. in Przemyśl and Kołomyja.
+German was retained as the language of instruction in the Second Gymnasium in Lviv and in the Brody Gymnasium.
 The language of religion was always the native language of the students of a given denomination.
-Gymnasiums were treated not only as schooling institutions, but also as venues for religious and moral education of students.
-Only three gymnasium existed in the vicinity of Lemkovyna before 1848: in Przemyśl (est. 1617),132 Rzeszów (1658)133 and Nowy Sącz (1818).134 After 1867, new gymnasiums were established in Jasło (1868)135, Sanok (1880)136, Jarosław (1884)137, Krosno (1900)138, Gorlice (1906)139, Second Gymnasium in Nowy Sącz (1908).140 Arguably, these establishments educated Lemko youth in the first place.
+Gymnasiums were treated not only as schooling institutions, but also as venues for the religious and moral education of students.
+Only three gymnasiums existed in the vicinity of Lemkovyna before 1848: in Przemyśl (est. 1617),132 Rzeszów (1658),133 and Nowy Sącz (1818).134 After 1867, new gymnasiums were established in Jasło (1868)135, Sanok (1880)136, Jarosław (1884)137, Krosno (1900)138, Gorlice (1906)139, Second Gymnasium in Nowy Sącz (1908).140 Arguably, these establishments educated Lemko youth in the first place.
 However, most of them emerged rather late, towards the turn of the century.
-On the other hand, different sources, such as biographies of famous Lemkos and literary sources141 claim that in earlier times young Lemkos, in order to gain education, usually migrated to Hungarian Ruthenia, first to Podolinec142, and then to Prešov, Košice or Uzhhorod.
-Many Lemko students enrolled to Przemyśl gymnasium before 1867.43 Young people from Muszyna State mainly attended the gymnasium in Nowy Sącz.144 However, until 1867, they could only obtain a lower-gymnasium education there.
+On the other hand, different sources, such as the biographies of famous Lemkos and literary sources141 claim that in earlier times young Lemkos, in order to gain education, usually migrated to Hungarian Rus’, first to Podolinec142, and then to Prešov, Košice, or Uzhhorod.
+Many Lemko students enrolled in the Przemyśl gymnasium before 1867.43 Young people from Muszyna State mainly attended the gymnasium in Nowy Sącz.144 However, until 1867, they could only obtain a lower-gymnasium education there.

 In addition to gymnasiums in Galician towns, there were schools for elementary education teachers.
 Until 1869 they were called preparands.145 As many as eight preparands operated in Galicia in 1864 (e.g. in Przemyśl), each attended by an average of 20 students.
 The course for main school teachers lasted six months, and three months for trivial and parish school teachers.
-Graduates of three-year main schools qualified for them.
-During the autonomy period, teacher schools were trained in so-called teacher seminars146.
-They were treated as vocational schools, rather than high schools, therefore their graduates did not qualify for university education.147 Such seminars were established, among others, in Stary Sącz, Nowy Sącz, Krosno, Jarosław, Rzeszów and Przemyśl.
+Graduates of three-year main schools were qualified for them.
+During the autonomy period, school teachers were trained in so-called teaching seminaries146.
+They were treated as vocational schools, rather than high schools, therefore their graduates did not qualify for university education.147 Such seminaries were established, among others, in Stary Sącz, Nowy Sącz, Krosno, Jarosław, Rzeszów, and Przemyśl.